Walk Away (Remember Me)

-"Walk Away (Remember Me)" is the second single from Paula DeAnda.
-It was released in the United States in November 2006 and features The D.E.Y., and was written by Ne-Yo and Christina Milian together with producers Stargate.
+"Walk Away (Remember Me)" is a song by American singer-songwriter Paula DeAnda.
+Written by Ne-Yo and Christina Milian together with producers Stargate, it was released in the United States in November 2006 as DeAnda's second single and features The D.E.Y..
 The song is about feelings from an old relationship that have resurfaced once the protagonist has seen her ex's new girlfriend.

-"Walk Away" reached number 18 on the US Billboard Hot 100 in the second week of January 2007 and number four on the Pop Songs chart, becoming DeAnda's first top-twenty single on the Hot 100 and her biggest hit to date.
-It spent a total of 22 weeks on that chart.
-The song also found moderate success in Australia, peaking at number 60 on the ARIA Singles Chart in March 2007.
+"Walk Away" reached number 18 on the US Billboard Hot 100 chart and number four on the Billboard Mainstream Top 40 chart, becoming DeAnda's first top-20 single on the Hot 100 as well as her biggest hit.
+The song also charted in Australia, peaking at number 60 on the ARIA Singles Chart in March 2007.
 A solo version with without the rap was also edited for radio.
 Both the solo version and collaboration with The D.E.Y. were eventually certified gold in the United States.